 Every student in every public school in this country deserves a teacher like Testerman, said NEA President Becky Pringle, when the award was presented.
 "She stands up for those students who feel unseen, unheard, unappreciated, and undervalued in America," Pringle said.
 Typically, the national and state teachers of the year are honored at a daytime White House event.
 This year, thanks to First Lady Jill Biden, they were celebrated at a formal White House state dinner for the first time.
 On May 1, Testerman joined the 2024 state teachers of the year at the event, which Mrs. Biden and Education Secretary Miguel Cardona attended, among others.
-President Joe Biden made a brief, surprise appearance at the event, EDUCATORS ARE EXPERTS who can lead very sheltered lives.
+President Joe Biden made a brief, surprise appearance at the event, (Clockwise from left) National Teacher of the Year Missy Testerman with students at Rogersville Elementary, in Tennessee; with NEA President Becky Pringle at a White House dinner, in May, honoring the finalists; with President Joe Biden and first lady Jill Biden at the event.